Midwexican

 Basmati rice is an aromatic long-grain rice that is traditionally served in Indian and other South Asian cuisines.
 Cooked, Basmati rice is soft and fluffy with a slightly nutty, slightly floral flavor.
 It's unique in flavor and texture from plain old white short-grain rice that's for sure!

 Basmati rice is one of my favorite types of rice because of its fluffy yet firm texture and nutty flavor.
-I pair Basmati rice with everything from stir-fry to burrito filling.
+I pair Basmati rice with everything from stir-fry to burrito filling, and it's amazing paired with Easy Mexican Beef Tips or this Chicken Picadillo with Ground Chicken.
 Learn how to make it on its own: Instant Pot Basmati Rice.

 Ingredients